manome/python-silvq/README.md

 ## Techniques

-SilvqModel achieves high accuracy with one-shot learning.
-However, the following techniques can be used to improve accuracy.
+The following techniques can be used to improve accuracy.

 ```python
 from lvq.utils import choice_prototypes